The cost of implementing and running a tree climbing program is much less than

 Climbing station gear is added to the base program fee to find the total

 - Tree Preparation: Maximum of $500 for the first tree.
-Includes surveying for and selecting a tree,
+Includes searching for and selecting a tree,

 climbing to remove deadwood and prune for recreational climbing purposes,